Reading with your child at home

 When reading, stop occasionally and ask your child what has happened so far or what they think might happen next, or at the end of the story.
 If your child knows the book well, you can extend their learning by playing word games, making new sentences, etc. with words from the book.

 When you have finished, go back to find a favourite page and re-read it.
 If your child enjoyed the story, they may want to read it again and again.
 Re-reading favourite books is a great activity.
-If your child does really well with their reading fill in a ‘WOW’ moment sheet so this can be celebrated at school with the rest of the class.

 If you need any help or advice please see your child’s class teacher.